SingularityIndonesia/Compose-Anti-Pattern/README.md

 # Contributing
 We truly appreciate your interest in contributing!
 Sharing your knowledge of patterns will be invaluable for everybody.
 Please contribute!

+# Ask
+Feel free to share your problem in your jetpack compose project.
+You can create issue in this repository and ask for solutions.
+Together we will find the solutions.